Flag of Georgia (U.S. state): Design specifications

+The state flag being flown under the national flag at Georgia State Prison.

 Georgia Code § 50-3-1 (2024) states that the flag of the State of Georgia shall consist of:

 A square canton on a field of three horizontal bands of equal width.
 The top and bottom bands shall be scarlet and the center band white.
 The bottom band shall extend the entire length of the flag, while the center and top bands shall extend from the canton to the fly end of the flag.
 The canton of the flag shall consist of a square of blue the width of two of the bands, in the upper left of the hoist of the flag.
 In the center of the canton shall be placed a representation in gold of the coat of arms of Georgia as shown in the center of the obverse of the great seal of the State of Georgia adopted in 1799 and amended in 1914.
 Centered immediately beneath the coat of arms shall be the words ‘IN GOD WE TRUST’ in capital letters.
 The coat of arms and wording ‘IN GOD WE TRUST’ shall be encircled by 13 white five-pointed stars.